List of Vikings and Vikings: Valhalla characters: Earl Godwin

-Godwin, the son of a disgraced ealdorman, became one of King Æthelred the Unready of England's most trusted advisors by delivering him something none of his peers could: the truth.
+Godwin, the son of a disgraced ealdorman, became one of the most trusted advisors of King Æthelred the Unready of England by delivering him something none of his peers could: the truth.
 Following Aethelred's death, he serves as an advisor to young King Edmund until the Vikings overrun London following which he becomes an advisor to King Canute.
 Based on historical Godwin, Earl of Wessex.

 Recurring characters

 The following is a list of recurring characters, listed in the order that they first appeared on the show.